sf-wdi-44/rails-views-and-helpers/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-We want pages users can see and interact with!
-And we want to take advantage of how easy Rails makes views if we follow the "Rails way!"
+We want pages that users can see and interact with!
+And we want to take advantage of how easy Rails makes views if we follow the "Rails way".

 ### Objectives
 *After this lesson, developers will be able to:*

 - Describe how layouts, templates & views work together.
-- Recognize rails url helpers and path helpers.
+- Recognize Rails URL helpers and path helpers.
 - Explain benefits of using Rails form helpers and link helpers.
 - Find and determine correct syntax for Rails form helpers and link helpers.